Sonnet 383

 In homage to sweet past my head I bow

-I cannot live a day without your love,
+I cannot live a day without your love—

-Your heart this revelation may so move.
+Your heart this meek contrition yet may move.

 © Loubert S Suddaby.
 All Rights Reserved.